msrasys/nnscaler/docs/source/parallel_module.md

 - `module_or_module_class` (`Union[torch.nn.Module, Type[torch.nn.Module]]`): the module or module class to be compiled.
 Please note if the input is a module object, we will return a `ParallelModule` object.
 If the input is a module class, we will return a `ParallelModule` class.

-- `dummy_input` (`dict`): the dummy input for the module.
+- `dummy_forward_args` (`Dict[str, Any]`): the dummy input for the module forward.
 The keys are the argument names of `Module.forward` function, and the values are the dummy input for the arguments.
-The dummy input will be used to trace the module.
+The dummy forward args will be used to trace the module.
 Please note the module can't be parallelize if `Module.forward` has positional-only arguments.

 - `pas_policy` (`Union[str, Callable[[IRGraph, ComputeConfig], IRGraph]]`): the pas (partition-assign-schedule) policy, which describes how to place all computations across devices.
 You need either pass a builtin PAS policy name or a a custom policy function which should take an `IRGraph` and a `ComputeConfig` as input, and return a new `IRGraph` with the PAS policy applied.